davidjsmith44/NLP-Fed-Speeches/src/schedule.md

 Capstone Schedule

+APRIL 4th List
+1. Create the pipeline
+    -starts with current training set
+    -take PCA on the training set
+    -ARIMAX on first element of shocks
+    -take one period changes to the shocks
+    -punch back into term structure model
+    move on to next period

 HIGHEST PRIORITY TO GET THE MVP
 WTF - I am using longer set of interest rates than I have FED speeches.
 No wonder we are seeing something wrong!
 2. Create function to map forwards back into interest rates